 Matthew 7:7 brings me back to May 2012 when I visited mum in Malaysia.
-She was bedridden because she had lost her ability to control her muscles due to her illness.
+She was bedridden as she had lost her ability to control her muscles due to her illness.
 I spent a week with her before coming back to England.
 2 weeks later, 6th June 2012 at midnight, I received a call from her carer who relayed the sad news to me that she had died peacefully in her sleep.
 I couldn't cry because I was in shock and was also confused why God didn't answer my healing prayer for her.
-I had been praying for her for 7 years.
+I had been praying for her for at least 7 years.
 My whole family flew back to Malaysia immediately the next day.
-I didn't shed a tear throughout the whole flight and journey until I saw her lying down in the casket.
-I then woke up and realised it was no longer a nightmare.
-She had left us.
+I didn't shed a tear throughout the whole flight and journey until I saw her lying peacefully in the casket.
+I then woke up and realised she had really left us.
 With a heavy heart, we proceeded with her funeral within the week and dealt everything else with hurry and tumultuous emotions.
 I didn't get an opportunity to grieve.

 When I returned to England, I did take some time to grieve.
 I was overwhelmed with difficult thoughts, confusion and anger.
 I kept seeking for answers.